 Although graduation seems a distant prospect, your four years at university will pass quickly.
 It is a good idea to think about your future and make use of university resources to help refine your goals.
-Regardless of whether you have a detailed plan or no idea of what you’d like to do, the Careers Centre and Centre for Academic, Professional and Organisational Development (CAPOD) can help you develop skills for the workplace.
+Regardless of whether you have a detailed plan or no idea of what you’d like to do, the Careers Centre and Skills Development Resources can help you develop skills for the workplace.

-The Professional Skills Curriculum (PSC) is a collaboration between CAPOD and the Students’ Association which helps you gain the skills most valued by graduate employers.
+The Professional Skills Curriculum (PSC) is a collaboration between various University departments which helps you gain the skills most valued by graduate employers.
 By completing a variety of activities, you can earn a certificate which is endorsed by the Institute of Leadership and Management and will appear on your academic transcript.
 You can attend:

 - Lectures presented by professionals and experienced students based on topics such as ‘being enterprising’.

 - Online workshops which give you a chance to gain and test skills in areas like project management and chairing meetings.

 - Practical sessions which are more detailed and interactive than workshops and lectures.
 These help you develop interview skills and cross-cultural networking skills.
 Some of these sessions ('Leadership in Practice') are led by the British army.